gemini3d/gemini3d/README.md

 ## Running with different boundary and initial conditions:

 GEMINI requires both initial and boundary conditions to run properly.
 Specifically the user must provide a complete initial ionospheric state (density, drift, and temperature for all ionospheric species), along with boundary conditions for the electric potential (in 2D this are the top, bottom, and side potentials; in 3D the topside current density and side wave potentials).
 Fluid state variables are given free-flow boundary conditions at the edges of the simulation grid.
 The `io` module contains code dealing with input of initial state from file and the `potential_comm` and `potentialBCs_mumps` modules contains contains code dealing with boundary condition input.

 There are presently two ways in which the boundary and initial conditions can be set for GEMINI:  subroutine-based input and file-based input.
-Future releases will likely completely remove the option for subroutine-based initial and boundary conditions.
+Future releases will use Fortran 2008 `submodule`, likely completely removing the option for subroutine-based initial and boundary conditions.

 ### Subroutine-based input (*not recommended* and soon to be deprecated):

 There are two subroutines that can be modified by the user to provide boundary conditions to the code; these are described below.
 Note that, if any of these are changed, the code needs to be recompiled.

-./ionization/boundary\_conditions/precipBCs\_mod.f90 - the function `precipBCs' specifies the pattern of electron precipitation, including characteristic energy and total energy flux, over top of grid.
+`./ionization/boundary_conditions/precipBCs_mod.f90` - the function `precipBCs' specifies the pattern of electron precipitation, including characteristic energy and total energy flux, over top of grid.

-./numerical/potential/boundary_conditions/potentialBCs_mumps.f90 - boundary conditions for the electric potential or field-aligned current.
+`./numerical/potential/boundary_conditions/potentialBCs_mumps.f90` - boundary conditions for the electric potential or field-aligned current.
 The type of input that is being used is specified by the flags in the config.ini file for the simulation.

 By default these subroutines will be used for boundary conditions if file input is not specified in the config.ini input file.
 These are initially set in the source code to be zero potential (or current) and some negligible amount of precipitation.
 Note that if you write over these subroutines then the code will use whatever you have put into them if file input is not specified.
 This can lead to unintended behavior if ones modifies these and then forgets since the code will continue to use the modifications instead of some baseline.
 Because of this issue, the mode of specifying boundary conditions should probably be entirely removed in a later version of the code but for now it is being kept to maintain compatibility with some older projects.

 ### File-based input (*recommended*)

 An alternative is to use the file input option, which needs to be set up using MATLAB (or other) scripts.
 To enable this type of input, the appropriate flags (flagprecfileinput and flagE0fileinput) need to be set in the input `config.ini` file (see Section entitled "Input file format" above).
 Several examples of using file-based input are included in `initialize/`; e.g. see the `tohoku2011`, `GDI`, `KHI` and `isinglass` examples.

 ## Running one of the premade examples: